openstack-archive/fuel-plugin-midonet/doc/content/description.rst

 ============

 MidoNet is an Apache licensed production grade network virtualization software for Infrastructure-as-a-Service (IaaS) clouds.
-Plugin for Fuel 7.0 provides the puppet manifests to install all the components to deploy easily MidoNet with Fuel in both lab or production environments.
+Plugin for Fuel |FuelVer| provides the puppet manifests to install all the components to deploy easily MidoNet with Fuel in both lab or production environments.

-Fuel MidoNet plugin is capable of deploying MidoNet v2015.06_ on top of Mirantis OpenStack Fuel version 7.0 (including  Maintenance Update 2).
+Fuel MidoNet plugin is capable of deploying MidoNet v2015.06_ on top of Mirantis OpenStack Fuel version |FuelVer| (including  Maintenance Update 2).
 There are no prerequisites to use the MidoNet plugin: MidoNet is Open Source, and the plugin sets the repositories from where download and install MidoNet packages.